PECOS-packages/PECOS/README.md

 Common features: `qasm` (OpenQASM support), `phir` (PHIR support), `llvm` (LLVM IR execution), `cli` (command-line tools).
 See [docs.rs/pecos](https://docs.rs/pecos) for the full list.

-Each crate also works standalone—use just `pecos-qsim` for simulation or `pecos-qec` for error correction without the full framework.
+Each crate also works standalone—use just `pecos-simulators` for simulation or `pecos-qec` for error correction without the full framework.
 Trait-based design makes it easy to swap implementations or integrate into your own tools.

 ---